Black and white image of two dancers in a studio

 1) Have general questions?
 Please email kimi@odc.dance

-• How is Pilot organized?
+• How is Pilot Organized?

 6 artists are chosen by application, which is paneled by both Program Mentors and ODC Staff.
 In your application we invite you to clearly share your artistic intention and how you specifically plan to realize your vision by submitting a written proposal and video work sample(s).